-Learning to print the letters needs to be approached in a similar structured manner by starting with the basic units (letter strokes) that make up the letters and moving on to combining these units to form letters.
-This needs to be done with enough dedicated and supervised practice time to master these basic units and following the best practice guidelines for teaching a sensorimotor task.
+Learning to print the letters needs to be approached in a stepwise manner by starting with the basic units (letter strokes) that make up the letters and moving on to combining these units to form letters.

 Why a stroke based approach with guided practice is important in DCD and ASD